x-files, x files

 Just in time for Halloween, here are some of Mulder and Scully's must-see cases.

-It's hard to believe it's been 30 years since The X-Files first aired, introducing us to a pair of young F.B.I. agents investigating the unknown — plucky Fox Mulder (David Duchovny), a conspiracy-prone believer whose sister was abducted by aliens; and skeptical Dana Scully (Gillian Anderson), whose religious faith never got in the way of her steely demeanor.
+It's hard to believe it's been more than 30 years since The X-Files first aired, introducing us to a pair of young F.B.I. agents investigating the unknown — plucky Fox Mulder (David Duchovny), a conspiracy-prone believer whose sister was abducted by aliens; and skeptical Dana Scully (Gillian Anderson), whose religious faith never got in the way of her steely demeanor.

 The show initially ran for nearly a decade, eventually shedding both leads.
 It would return (with Anderson and Duchovny) for a pair of seasons beginning in 2016.
 That's a lot of mysteries!
 Even harder than untangling the vast government cover-up is choosing eleven essential episodes from this classic show.
 Over the years, The X-Files braided many tones and genres into weekly cases; one week could be uproariously funny, the next so scary that you'd have to watch between your fingers.
 (We will largely be sidestepping the episodes that advanced the series' internal, ongoing mythology in favor of more standalone, "Monster of the Week" episodes.)

 This list (ordered by airdate) attempts to file all that The X-Files was and, should it be revived again, all that it could be.
+With Halloween creeping around the corner, here are some of Mulder and Scully's scariest and most essential cases you should watch before October 31.

 1. "Squeeze"/"Tooms" (TIED)